Thaddeus-Maximus/methexis-site/content/_index.md

 ### About Thad

-Thaddeus Hughes is the illustrator and creator of Methexis Studios.
-Thaddeus is a revert to the Catholic faith, in large part due to time in the Melkite Catholic Church, where he gained an appreciation for iconography.
+Thaddeus Hughes is the illustrator and creator of Methexis Studio.
+Thaddeus spent several years in the Melkite Catholic Church, where he gained an appreciation for iconography.
 He's always enjoyed good illustration, especially woodcut / blackwork.

 ### Materials and Finish

 Most icons are alder or maple.
 Icons are finished with a blend of tung and orange oil.
 This can be quite fragrant, but it will fade over time.
-(Some old inventory is finished with a lacquer instead of oil).
+(Note: some old inventory is finished with a lacquer instead of oil).

 ### Shipping